(July 2022) Ultimate Guide of Mac Time Machine Backup - Qiling

 Step 2.
 Locate the Data Loss Drive

-Deep Data Recovery for Mac supports recovering from both internal and external devices, including HFS+, APFS, SSD, HDD, FAT, NTFS, etc. Connect your external device to your Mac (if there are any), on the main software interface, you could see all scannable devices are listed.
-The internal and external devices are placed separately.
-Click to choose the target drive (scan only one drive at a time), and click the "Scan" button on the right side.
+Deep Data Recovery for Mac allows recovering data from both internal and external devices, including various file systems such as HFS+, APFS, SSD, HDD, FAT, and NTFS.
+On the software interface, connect your external device to your Mac (if necessary) and select the target drive to scan, with internal and external devices listed separately.
+Click the "Scan" button to initiate the scanning process, which should be done one drive at a time.

 select a location and click scan